hhursev/recipe-scrapers/README.rst

 If you spot a design change (or something else) that makes the scraper unable to work for a given site - please fire an issue asap.

 If you are programmer PRs with fixes are warmly welcomed and acknowledged with a virtual beer.
+You can find documentation on how to develop scrapers `here <https://github.com/hhursev/recipe-scrapers/blob/main/docs/README.md>`_.

 If you want a scraper for a new site added